This post was originally published in 2017 and has been updated in 2021.

 The above is a sample invoice created within Megaventory.
 Headers and footers can be customized to include information like declamatory messages or QR codes, to make sure you give the right message to your customers.

-Pro Tip: Especially for sales that the customer may need additional help after the purchase, it is advised to include info on how they can reach you best.
+Pro Tip: Especially for sales the customer may need additional help after the purchase.
+So it is advised to include info on how they can reach you best.

 When it is time to send the products to the customer and you click to ship and invoice, you can see the stock availability of the items to check that everything is right (or not).